resteasy/resteasy/jaxrs/examples/oreilly-jaxrs-2.0-workbook/ex09_2/README.txt

-This project is an example of using UriBuilder to enable HATEOAS through Link headers
+This project is an example of using HTTP conneg to pick between XML and HTML and plain text using file name suffix mappings provided by RESTEasy.

 System Requirements:
 ====================